Creating a Sense of Community for Your International Students

 There were around 1.6 million international students studying across the European Union in 2016 – 43% from other EU states, 30% from Asia, and 12% from Africa.

 With so many international students studying across Europe, how can universities ensure those students are arriving at university feeling confident and prepared to immerse themselves into university life?

-The QS International Students Survey was released in May.
-It was clear that how you are communicating with international students is not just influencing their choice of university, but their confidence and sense of belonging.
+In the 2019 QS International Students Survey, it was clear that how you are communicating with international students is not just influencing their choice of university, but their confidence and sense of belonging.